Traveling is hard. But making a great travel video doesn’t have to be.

-A nice travel tripod or GorillaPod is great, but I’ve shot amazing time lapse footage with my phone and a pile of rocks.
-Don’t spend hundred of dollars on carbon nanofiber tripods that just take up space in your carry on bag.
+A nice travel tripod or GorillaPod is great, but I’ve shot amazing time-lapse footage with my phone and a pile of rocks.
+Don’t spend hundreds of dollars on carbon nanofiber tripods that simply take up space in your carry on bag.
 Start small, with a cheap desktop tripod, and challenge yourself to get interesting video using this limitation as fuel for more compelling framing and story-telling.

 Pro Tip: If your hands shake a lot, you might want to give up coffee.
 Seriously.
-Street performers like Amanda Palmer, talk about how you can’t be one of those living statues if you drink coffee—too much of the shakes.
+Street performers like Amanda Palmer, talk about how you can’t be one of those living statues if you drink coffee.
+You’ll simply shake too much.

 Editing Doesn’t Have to Suck

-Editing your baby is the last very, very, important step, and while there are several schools of thought about length, style, etc. I’ll give you my observations of some of the standards for great, watchable, and, more importantly, sharable travel video below.
+Editing your baby is the last very, very important step.
+And while there are several schools of thought about length, style, and the like, I’ll give you my observations of some of the standards for great, watchable, and, more importantly, sharable travel video below.
 Take them with a spoonful of salt.

 Honestly, I love editing video more than filming.
 It’s fascinating to see my pile of garbage footage transformed into something watchable.